in-toto/specification/in-toto-spec.md

 Sublayouts allow a functionary to further define steps within the supply chain.
-When a functionary defines a sublayout, instead of carrying out the next step, she or he will define the series of steps required as if she or he was a project owner for the steps in this sublayout.
+When a functionary defines a sublayout, instead of carrying out the next step, they will define the series of steps required as if they were a project owner for the steps in this sublayout.
 This is helpful if the project owner does not know the specifics of a step, but trusts a functionary to specify them later.

 Sublayouts can also be used for third-party sections of the supply chain.
 For example, a package maintainer for a Linux distribution will likely trust all